Sreebhargavibalijaa/CHAI-KTQ/README.md

-# CHAI-KTQ: A Scalable and Efficient Framework for Large Language Models – Meta Research
+# CHAI-KTQ: A Scalable and Efficient Framework for Large Language Models

 ## 📋 Overview